MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-test.md

 ## Blocking a bot in personal chat

-users can choose to block your bot from sending personal chat messages.
+Users can choose to block your bot from sending personal chat messages.
 They may toggle this by right-clicking your bot in the chat channel and choosing **Block bot conversation**.
 This means your bots will continue to send messages but the user will not receive those messages.

 ![Blocking a bot](~/assets/images/bots/botdisable.png)